jasmine/jasmine-ajax/README.markdown

 Install `jasmine-ajax` from NPM via  `npm install --save-dev jasmine-ajax`; you can then `require('jasmine-ajax')` inside your test-suite and access it via the `jasmine` global.

 #### Browser ####
 Download [mock-ajax.js](https://raw.github.com/jasmine/jasmine-ajax/main/lib/mock-ajax.js) and add it to your project.
-If you are using the jasmine gem, be sure the location you put mock-ajax.js is included in your `helpers` path in jasmine.yml.
+If you are using jasmine-browser-runner, be sure the location you put mock-ajax.js is included in your `helpers` path in jasmine-browser.json.
 If you are using Jasmine standalone, make sure you add it to your spec runner.

 Setup
 -----